MSC Seashore Review: A Gorgeous Ship for Families, Groups, and Couples [Photos Included]

 Finally, the waterpark is located on Deck 18 just forward of the Long Island Pool.
 Here you’ll find a rocking splash pad and some pretty fast waterslides that made this 40-something feel like a kid again!

-Book Your Next Vacation with MSC Cruises – Ready to sail the seas with MSC?
-Follow the link to find deals and book the perfect itinerary!
+Book Your Next Vacation with MSC Cruises – Ready to sail the with MSC?
+We can help.
+Follow the link to our travel agency for help finding the best deals and booking the perfect itinerary!
 Get started here.

 Let’s face it: When it comes to food, everybody’s tastes are different.

 Over the years, my palate has become a bit more discerning.
 With that said, I’ve always found the food on MSC Cruises to land somewhere between mediocre and good.
 That hasn’t changed on the MSC Seashore.

 Keep in mind that, on any given sailing, the clientele is typically at least 50% Europeans.
 Because of this, food options tend to skew more toward a Mediterranean menu than typical American tastes.
 Personally, I like that because I can find plenty of healthy food options.